redpesk-samples/helloworld-binding/README.md

 ### Installing your package

-After building your package, refer to the documentation [here](https://docs.redpesk.bzh/docs/en/master/getting_started/docs/deployment.html), specifically section 4: "Install your package," to proceed with the installation.
+After building your package, refer to the [deployment documentation](https://docs.redpesk.bzh/docs/en/master/getting_started/docs/deployment.html), specifically section 4: "Install your package," to proceed with the installation.

 If you correctly set your project name and version as explained in the **Build** part, you should have the following output during the package installation